microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 * Use the included kubectx to switch contexts between the two Kubernetes clusters
 * Deploy GitOps configurations with Azure Arc enabled Kubernetes
 * Build policy initiatives that apply to your Azure Arc enabled resources
-* Write custom policies that apply to your Azure Arc enabled resources
+* Write and test custom policies that apply to your Azure Arc enabled resources
 * Incorporate your own tooling and automation into the existing automation framework
 * Build a certificate/secret/key management strategy with your Azure Arc resources